-Not only do all new dwellings and those proposed to be expanded need to have an SAP calculation carried out in order to determine the property’s energy performance certificate (EPC), but there are also regulations to meet regarding air tightness and air leakage.
+Not only do all new dwellings and those proposed to be expanded need to have an SAP calculation carried out in order to determine the property’s energy performance certificate (EPC), but there are also regulations to meet regarding airtightness and air leakage.

-Air leakage testing is something that should be carried out during construction of a property and will determine how well the building keeps air inside and therefore how well it retains heat.
+Air leakage testing is something that should be carried out during the construction of a property and will determine how well the building keeps the air inside and therefore how well it retains heat.
 There will always be space for some air to escape but this should ideally be kept to a minimum to decrease heat loss.
 Exact figures of 0.60 AC/H @ 50 Pascals of pressure have even been specified as a strict guideline.

 The World’s Tightest House

-The test used to determine this is known as a blower door test and blasts air into the building at 50 pascals of pressure whilst measuring the amount of air changes per hour; hence the unit of measurement AC/H50.
+The test used to determine this is known as a blower door test and blasts air into the building at 50 pascals of pressure whilst measuring the number of air changes per hour; hence the unit of measurement AC/H50.
 As stated before the standard set is 0.06 AC/H50 but this remarkable property tipped the scale at just 0.05 AC/H50.

 Making your home as air-tight as possible is not the only way that you can increase its energy efficiency and the world record home in Alaska has many other features to increase its ability to be environmentally conscious.